fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/applications.md

 applied to.
 They provide FIXM users with guidance and structure while at the same time allowing FIXM to remain open and flexible.

-### XML representation of FIXM-based Message Templates
+### XML Representation of FIXM-based Message Templates

 The XML representation of FIXM-based message templates is currently primarily achieved by restricting complex types defined by FIXM.